China's Bohai Bay energy terminals on alert as sea ice slows ships

 "It could impede sailing and docking for vessels, no matter how big they are."

-Last weekend, the marine safety bureau in northern Hebei sent several tugboats to the aid of vessels, such as LNG tanker Clean Planet and coal bulk tanker Agia Eirini Force, trapped in sea ice that was 1 meter (3 ft) thick, to help bring them to Caofeidian and Huanghua ports, state television said.
+Last weekend, the marine safety bureau in northern Hebei sent several tugboats to the aid of vessels, such as LNG tanker Clean Planet and coal bulk tanker Agia Eirini Force, trapped in sea ice that was one metre (three foot) thick, to help bring them to Caofeidian and Huanghua ports, state television said.

 The Agia Eirini Force is seen leaving China on Tuesday but Clean Planet's latest location has not been updated, shipping data on Refinitiv Eikon showed.